multitheftauto/mtasa-blue/CONTRIBUTING.md

 ## Merging pull requests

-Before merging, enforced by GitHub's branch protection, pull requests **require**:
+Before merging, pull requests _should_ have:
-- Linux and Windows status checks to pass
+- Linux and Windows status checks passing, and
-- 1 pull request review
+- 1 pull request review, or 2 reviews for large pull requests

-If the pull request is large, try and only merge if there at least 2 pull request reviews.
-This isn't enforced via branch protection, but please try and stick to this convention (... unless nobody else is reviewing your PR).
+These rules are not enforced via branch protection but, for the greater good, please try and stick to this convention (... unless nobody is reviewing your PR).

-Branch protection is **not enforced** for repository administrators, and those people are therefore not required to send pull requests.
-Individual repository admins may, for the greater good, pledge to submit pull requests despite this lack of enforcement.

-For informational purposes, the current repository administrators are a _subset of_ [those listed here](https://forum.mtasa.com/staff/)—it is not an authoritative list.